Menu

 What Is VA Dependency and Indemnity Compensation?

-Veterans Dependency and Indemnity Compensation is a monetary benefit for veteran families.
-It is offered to survivors of veterans through the U.S. Department of Veterans Affairs (VA).
-This form of compensation is for those who have lost a loved one from a service-related injury or illness.
+Veterans Dependency and Indemnity Compensation (DIC) is a monetary benefit for veteran families.
+It is offered to surviving family members of deceased veterans through the U.S. Department of Veterans Affairs (VA).
+This form of compensation is for those who have lost a loved one to a service-related injury or illness.

-Family members may be eligible for VA DIC if a loved one died from an asbestos illness related to their time serving our country.
-Mesothelioma is considered a service-related disease when veterans develop the cancer from exposure in the military.
+Family members may be eligible for VA DIC if a loved one died from an asbestos illness related to their time serving in the military.
+Mesothelioma is considered a service-related disease when veterans develop the cancer from asbestos exposure during their time in the military.

 To seek DIC, loved ones must first file a VA claim.
-VA claims have different venues for compensation awards, one of which is DIC.
+VA claims have different programs for compensation awards, one of which is DIC.

 02. VA DIC Eligibility